realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

 - Everything is fake-able (mock-able) and isolated for ease and speed of testing.
 <br>

-#### Avoiding COP Paradigms
+#### Avoiding Ugly COP Paradigms

-Class Oriented Programming (COP) is a style of programming that seem to be primarily focused around continuing to use old procedural/imperative styles leftover from C and C++, but with Class wrappers instead of just files and functions (procedures) like in C.
+Class Oriented Programming (COP) is a style of programming that seems to be primarily focused around continuing to use old procedural/imperative styles leftover from C and C++, but with Class "wrappers" instead of just data structures, files and functions (procedures) like in C.
+Much of what most people call OOP is actually just COP, and is not actually OOP at all.
+Its important to know the difference, because the two styles are very different, and have very different advantages and disadvantages.

 - Prefer to entirely avoid the COP (Class Oriented Programming) paradigms & idioms, such as:<br>
   - Using Classes as dumb data containers, with no methods or minimal methods.